GeorgeCiesinski/text-script/README.md

 2. Create a new text file in this location.
 The naming convention for the text file is #________.txt where the blank is the shortcut you will type to recall the textblock.
 3. Open the file.
 Paste the actual text you want to replace the shortcut with into this file.
-4. Although Text-Script should be able to read any common text encoding now, I recommend using Unicode if you experience any errors.
-Click save-as.
-Change the encoding to "Unicode".
-Click save, then click yes to overwrite the file.
+4. If you are currently running Text-Script, typing #reload (version 1.3.0) or !reload (version 1.3.1 +) will automatically reload the shortcuts into the program including any new shortcuts that have been added.

-5. If you are currently running Text-Script, typing #reload (version 1.3.0) or !reload (version 1.3.1 +) will automatically reload the shortcuts into the program including any new shortcuts that have been added.
+**Note:** Text-Script should be able to handle most common text encodings such as ANSI and Unicode.
+Despite this, you may encounter an error or crash under rare circumstances.
+If this happens, please open your textblock, and try saving it as "Unicode" or "UTF-16", overwriting the old file.

 ### Pasting the textblocks